 Finally, you can see the electrode potential in the leg.
 Because of how the inward current density is set on the boundary, the top-level electrode reaches an electric potential of approximately 49.1 mV.
 This value correlates well with the reference data.

 The results for the thermoelectric leg model are in good agreement with the experimental data and simulation results that have been published in literature, demonstrating the capability of the COMSOL® software to accurately model thermoelectric devices.

 Try the thermoelectric leg model for yourself: Click the button below, which will take you to the Application Gallery.
-From there, you can download a step-by-step guide and the MPH-file by logging into your COMSOL Access account with a valid software license.
+From there, you can download a step-by-step guide and the MPH-file.

 - Simulate the Seebeck effect using the same model with different boundary conditions: Try the Thermoelectric Generator tutorial model

 - Read this blog post on analyzing thermoelectric cooler designs using apps

 - COMSOL Now